gvwilson/thirdbit/_posts/2014/2014-01-15-publishing-on-the-web.md

   i.e.,
   that the tools and practices people like Justin, Cameron, Carl, Jon, and Ian use are now within reach of our learners (if only just).
-  If you'd like to help us work out the specifics&mdash;in particular, if you'd like to help us create an hour-long teaching module on 21st Century scientific publishing&mdash;please join the discussion.
+  If you'd like to help us work out the specifics–in particular, if you'd like to help us create an hour-long teaching module on 21st Century scientific publishing–please join the discussion.
 </p>